nickyiliwang0000/h/NB-6.16-advanced-js-destructuring-mutability-and-purity.md

 A _mutable_ data structure can be changed: you can add to it, remove from it, or change the values in it.

 Data and variables are inherently mutable.
-Mutating data can be dangerous because we can lose track of what the original data set looked like.
+Mutating data directly can be dangerous because we can lose track of what the original data set looked like.

 Here are examples using `.splice()` and `.slice()` to illustrate the mutability of data: